 First Aid in Schools

-First aid in schools is now mandatory and is part of the ‘Health Education’ curriculum for secondary schools for students 12+ age groups.
-Even in primary schools, they should be learning CPR and basic first aid.
+Schools now mandate first aid, incorporating it into the ‘Health Education’ curriculum for secondary school students aged 12 and up.
+Even in primary schools, students should learn CPR and basic first aid.

-But do schools have the necessary resources to teach the first aid training though? that is the question.
+The question is, do schools have the resources to provide first aid training?

 This is the scary bit